Two US jet bombers have flown over South Korea in a show of force and solidarity after North Korea's nuclear test last week.

 Last week's nuclear test, the North's fifth, was its most powerful to date.

 READ MORE: North Korea nuclear test - World leaders react

 North Korea's claim to have used "standardised" warheads in the detonation makes some outsiders worry that it is making headway in its push to develop small, sophisticated warheads that can be mounted on missiles that can reach the US mainland.

 South Korea, the US and their allies have promised to apply more pressure and sanctions after the test, the second this year.

-"The United States and [South Korea] are taking action every day to strengthen our alliance and respond to North Korea's continued aggressive behaviour," General Vincent Brooks, commander of US Forces Korea, said in a statement.
+"The United States and [South Korea] are taking actions every day to strengthen our alliance and respond to North Korea's continued aggressive behavior," Gen. Vincent Brooks, commander of US Forces Korea, said in a statement.

 Sung Kim, the US special envoy for North Korean policy, met South Korean officials in Seoul on Tuesday and said that the US is working closely with other nations to work out new, stronger sanctions on North Korea.